ensignhost/docker_uwsgi/README.md

 =====

 This is an image that runs [uWSGI](http://uwsgi-docs.readthedocs.org/).
-This is built on Ubuntu 14.04 with Python3 in a virtualenv
+This is built on Ubuntu 14.04 with Python3

 Usage
 -----